philsturgeon/phil.tech/_posts/2014-11-30-state-of-markdown.markdown

 ## Summary

-That is not a very big "if."
+None of this is that far-fetched.
 No library maintainer wants their implementation to be the worst ranked on Babelfish, so implementing more and more of CommonMark over time is going to definitely make their tool better.